neagrita/assign/README.md

     - The pipeline requires the English FastText model (`cc.en.300.bin`) to be available at `models/cc.en.300.bin`.
     - You can download it from the official FastText website: https://fasttext.cc/docs/en/crawl-vectors.html.
     - After downloading, extract the model into the `models/` directory.
-    - ⚠️ Note: The pipeline includes a fallback to programmatically download this model if it's missing.
-However, be aware that the file is 7.2 GB, so manual download is recommended.
 - SVD Model – Ensure the `svd.pkl` file is available at `models/svd_model.pkl`.
 - Optional: `pyenv` - useful for managing Python versions and virtual environments.